Can You Use a Humidifier for Sinus Problems?

 What's a Humidifier?

-Put simply; a humidifier is a plug-in machine that contains water, it releases small particles of that water in the form of a fine mist into the air.
+Put simply; an air humidifier is a plug-in machine that contains water, it releases small particles of that water in the form of a fine mist into the air.
 This increases the humidity of the air.

 It's worth noting; humidifiers are also sometimes referred to as vaporizers - so don't let the terminology confuse you because they mean the same thing!